 A watchlist is a set of points in the sky, together with a radius in arcseconds.
 It is assumed to be a list of "interesting" sources, so that any transient that falls within the radius of one of the sources might indicate activity of that source.
 Each user of the Lasair system has their own set of watchlists, and can be alerted when a ZTF transient is coincident with a watchlist source.

-You can create a watchlist of sources by preparing a text file, where each comma-separated line has an identifier for the source, then the RA and Dec in decimal degrees.
+You can create a watchlist of sources by preparing a text file, where each comma-separated line has an identifier for the source, then the RA and Dec in decimal degrees, with optional radius in arcseconds.
 One way to do this is with Vizier and a spreadsheet program such as Excel or Numbers.
 Here is an example of the CSV data.
 The 42 entries are BL Lac candidates for TeV observations (Massaro+, 2013)

 |Cataclysmic Variables||Roy Williams||Catalog of Cataclysmic Variables (Downes+ 2001-2006) Vizier V/123A||0.2 arcsec|